-PROBLEM THIS MEANS YOU SHOULD Red light is OFF.
+PROBLEM THIS MEANS YOU SHOULD The horn "chirps" once every minute.
+Low battery warning.
+Install 1 new 9 volt battery.
+Red light is OFF.
 Unit will not alarm when you press the Test/Silence button.
-CO Alarms may not be plugged all the way in, or is not receiving power.
+CO Alarm may not be plugged all the way in, is not receiving power, and the battery is missing, dead, or not properly installed.
 Gently push unit all the way into outlet.
 Make sure it is not plugged into an outlet controlled by a switch.
 The light flashes (RED) and the horn sounds 3 "chirps" every minute.
 MALFUNCTION SIGNAL.
 CO Alarm needs to be replaced.
 Make sure unit is plugged in securely.
 CO Alarms under warranty should be returned to manufacturer for replacement.
 See "Limited Warranty" for details.
 The light flashes (RED) and the horn sounds 5 "chirps" every minute.
 END OF LIFE SIGNAL.
 CO Alarm needs to be replaced.
 Immediately replace the CO Alarm.
 CO Alarm goes back into alarm 4 minutes after you press the Test/Silence button.
 CO levels indicate a potentially dangerous situation.
 IF YOU ARE FEELING SYMPTOMS OF CO POISONING, EVACUATE your home and call 911 or the Fire Department.
-If not, press the Test/ Silence button again and keep ventilating your home.
+If not, press the Test/Silence button again and keep ventilating your home.
 CO Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
 The CO Alarm may be improperly located.
 Refer to "Where to Install CO Alarms."
 Relocate your Alarm.
 If frequent alarms continue, have home rechecked for potential CO problems.
 You may be experiencing an intermittent CO